-Combining theory with active learning in a studio environment, our 3D animation course gives you the practical skills needed to start your career as a 3D animation artist/designer.
+Combining theory with active learning in a studio environment, our 3D animation course gives you the practical skills needed to start your career in the animation or games industry.

-With more than 2000 active games companies in the UK, has there ever been a better time to enter the British gaming industry and take part in a game design course?
-As part of our 3D design course module you'll gain the knowledge and the space to develop as an artist working with 3D software.
-You cover the key areas of animation and design; developing your critical thinking skills, environmental and character art, rendering and dynamics, virtual reality design, Z-Brush sculpting, 3-D printing and a host of others.
+With more than 2000 active games and animation studios in the UK, has there ever been a better time to enter the British gaming industry and take part in a game design course?
+As part of our 3D design course module you'll gain the knowledge and space to develop as an artist working with 3D software.
+You'll cover the key areas within the industry: character art, environment art, character animation, rendering and dynamics, virtual reality design, Z-Brush sculpting, 3D printing and a host of others.
 All this builds your confidence and equips you for a career in the industry.

 You'll perfect your skills in a live studio environment working on the latest industry standard software and techniques, mirroring exactly how animators and game designers work daily.

-You will also learn through discussions, demonstrations, seminars, presentations and practical work, as well as intensive workshops which combine individual and group work.
-All of these support you as you learn all about contemporary workflows in commercial animation and games studios pipelines.
+You'll learn through discussions, demonstrations, seminars, presentations and practical work, as well as intensive workshops combining individual and group work.
+All of these support you as you learn all about contemporary workflows in commercial animation and games studio pipelines.

-Our studio facilities are second to none and you will work on industry-standard software such as Unreal Engine, Unity and the Adobe Creative Suite.
-The studio also hosts high-spec, overclocked workstations, 20 VR devices, a motion capture studio, a green screen cove and a state-of-the-art 3D printing studio.
+Our studio facilities are second to none and you'll work on industry-standard software such as Maya and Z-Brush.
+The studio also hosts high-spec, overclocked workstations, 20 VR devices, a motion capture studio, green screen and a state-of-the-art 3D printing and scanning studio.

 Our course also allows you to build your professional network - beyond your day-to-day learning, you’ll also have the opportunity to attend guest lectures and masterclasses from animation professionals to interview them and learn more about their work.
 Previous lecturers have included Sydney Padua, senior animator on Clash of the Titans and Jungle Book, and Alex Robinson and Daniel Boyle of the award winning Treat studio.
 During your course, you’ll even have the chance to gain work experience in a studio, as you complete a four week live project responding to a brief set by industry practitioners that reflect the most emergent and contemporary practices in the industry.